 Why it works:

-- It runs quietly in the background
+- Runs quietly in the background with no ongoing management

 Best Platforms and Tools for Automation